FlyWithMus/Proyecto2_API/README.md

 ## START DATABASE:

-1. Create the database with command: run initDB
+1. Create the database with command: npm run initDB
-2. Populate the databe with command: run populateDB
+2. Populate the databe with command: npm run populateDB

 ## TABLES 📊: